SO MUCH TO SEE AND DO!

 Then there's rockhounding - did you know that Franklin is one of the semi-precious gem capital's of the world? (just ask anyone in Franklin!)
 Guests are welcome to hunt and pan in our two creeks - find it it's yours!
 Then head to downtown Franklin to the Gem and Mineral Museum, your first stop to learn about all things gemstone.
 The Franklin Chamber of Commerce also offers information about our rich gem mining heritage here, and we'll have a copy of the Rockhounder's Guide to the gem mines in the area here for you in your notebook of attractions.

-Our corner of the Smoky Mountains is also known as one of the mountain trout/fly fishing capitals of the world; we are surrounded by tumbling rivers, deep enough for rafting, kayaking, and lots of fish, but shallow enough for fly fishing.
+More on fly fishing - our corner of the Smoky Mountains is also known as one of the mountain trout/fly fishing capitals of the world; we are surrounded by tumbling rivers, deep enough for rafting, kayaking, and lots of fish, but shallow enough for fly fishing.
 Bring your own gear and license, or get a three day license for only $5 locally and rent gear - head out yourself, or go with one of the many capable guides.
 Start planning your adventure with one of our many local outfitters, like Blackrock Outdoor Center in downtown Sylva - they can take care of your license, your gear (buy or rent), and tell you where you can fish at different times of the year.
 Or give Alex Bell a call at AB Flyfishing - Alex will guide you to the best fly fishing experience in the Smokies.
 If just fishing to eat is your thing, head over to Cooper Creek Trout Farm in Bryson City - no license is required, you pay by the fish, and they are happy to clean and fillet your catch.
 Bring em on back to your Cottage - we'll have a grill loaded up with charcoal ready for you!

 A very special local attraction is the Great Smoky Mountains Railroad in Bryson City - be sure to reserve your tickets ahead!
 There are a variety of train tours and holiday events, for all ages.
 With great restaurants, the huge Nantahala Brewing Company and Taproom, shops, an Appalachian trail head and the Nantahala Outdoor Center, our guests book their train ride and make a day of it in Bryson City!